greg-raven/grus/_posts/2013-10-08-oppose-h-1b-expansion-2.md

 - Letters
 tags:
 - immigration
-- Representative Henry Waxman
+- Henry Waxman
-- Representative Maxine Waters
+- Maxine Waters
-- Representative Paul Cook
+- Paul Cook
-- Senator Barbara Boxer
+- Barbara Boxer
-- Senator Dianne Feinstein
+- Dianne Feinstein
 ---

 It is disappointing that a reputable company such as IBM would post jobs that preferred temporary foreign workers over U.S. citizens.
 How are American tech workers, like me, supposed to find work?
 Please make sure that IBM is forced to hire jobless Americans by reducing, not increasing, foreign worker numbers.